demanasta/coulomb2gmt/README.md

 * Plot all strain components (E**, Dilatation)

+* Overlay stress/strain on the top of topographic DEM.

-* Plot Fault geometry (Projection, Surface, Depth)
+* Plot Fault geometry (Projection, Surface, Depth).

-* Plot GPS displacement observed and modeled
+* Plot GPS displacement observed and modeled.

-* Plot Fault and CMT databases and earhtquake distribution
+* Plot Fault and CMT databases and earhtquake distribution.

 * Add GMT timestamp logo and custom logo of your organization.

-* Adjust paper size to map and convert in different output formats (.jpg, .png, .eps, .pdf)
+* Adjust paper size to map and convert in different output formats (.jpg, .png, .eps, .pdf).

 ## Requirements